Draxs/nksite/_posts/fashio/2018-08-29-Refined-simplicity.md

 preview-title: "Refined simplicity all the way with pastels"
 subtitle: "Fashion"
 categories: fashion
 excerpt: "Have you ever noticed how well Mediterranean women do pastels in autumn and winter?
-Maybe it’s the light here, but the weight and weave of the fabric also make a difference"
+Maybe it’s the light here, but the weight and weave of the fabric"
 image: /images/fashion/pastels/pastels-3a.jpg
 permalink: /Refined-simplicity-all-the-way-with-pastels/
 ---